LeNPaul/hungry-minds/_posts/2021-03-25-the-inner-game-of-tennis-timothy-gallwey-book-summary.md

 A game is an interaction between people involving an ulterior motive - a trial of strength or wits played within a system defined by rules.
 Most people's motives are to be good and achieve excellence.
 However, this leads to judgment, especially when people begin to question their worth based on how they compare to others.

 Competitiveness (i.e. proving oneself) is often based on insecurity and self-doubt.
 This can cause the worst in a person to come out, and interference from self 1.
 Instead, winning should be about realizing the true limits of your capabilities using courage and concentration to overcome obstacles and explore latent capabilities.
+You also learn a lot from teaching others.
 This results in self-knowledge.

 In this way, true competition is identical to true co-operation, where both sides challenge each other with obstacles to achieve their full potential, and no one is actually defeated.
 You hope for a challenge that allows you to work on your weaknesses.
 Being defeated or defeating someone helps you achieve this.